muthhukumar/personal-website/content/blog/cool-things-of-the-week.md

 ---
 title: Cool things I found in this week
 date: '2021-03-14'
-tags: ['cool-things']
+categories: ['cool-things']
 draft: false
-summary: In this post, I listed out the Cool things I found in the week of 2021/03/14
+description: In this post, I listed out the Cool things I found in the week of 2021/03/14
 ---

 As I was thinking content for another blog, this idea of sharing what I found this week's post came, and I thought of giving it a shot and do this every week.
 Let's see in the upcoming weeks whether I will follow it or not.